Prince Harry Hopes to Join Expedition to South Pole

 Harry’s ability to take part in the expedition will depend on his military responsibilities and other commitments.Filed under British Royals

-Tagged Expedition, North Pole, Patronage, Prince Harry, South Pole, Walking with the Wounded.
+Tagged Expedition, North Pole, Patronage, Prince Harry of Wales, South Pole, Walking with the Wounded.